mnielsen/notes-on-writing/notes_on_writing.md

 deleting your sentence about how interesting the topic to come is, and instead just getting on with it.
 But make damn sure your discussion is interesting!

+**Very:** Many uses of "very" can be omitted.
+It is often used to intensify descriptions:

+> He was a very important person.

+> She looked very angry.

+> Jake would very much like to eat lunch.

+Unfortunately, "very" is so generic that gains in intensity due to its use are often offset by the dilution caused by using an extra word.
+It's rarely worth the tradeoff.
+The best that can be said is that if used _very_ sparingly, the rareness of the occurrence may serve as a sign to the reader that the writer really does mean business.

+In the first two sentences above the word "very" can be omitted with little loss.
+If "very" is essential to the sentence, then its work should be done by the surrounding context.
+Show us his great importance; show her great anger.
+Merely using "very" will not convince us!

+The third sentence is more complex.
+Omission is unsatisfactory:

+> Jake would like to eat lunch.

+Something is lost here, since the intensity in "very much" is _very much_ the point of the original sentence.
+Unfortunately, "very much" remains weak due to its generic nature.
+It's better to replace the entire construction with something specific:

+> Jake was ravenous for lunch.

+There are other times, however, when "very" can be used well.
+Here's an acceptable use, in dialogue:

+> "Was she angry?"
+>
+> "Very"

+Again, in this example "very" is being used with a specific purpose, not as a generic intensifer.
+And it works particularly well because it makes its xpoint with such economy.